chuckcoughlin/bert/docs/testplan.md

 ```
     your pose is saluting
     you are standing
+    what is your pose
     save your pose
+    save your pose as leaping
 ```
-In the case where a name is not assigned, the robot will assign (and report) a name, a simple number.
+In the case where a name is not specified, the robot will use the most recently referenced pose name.

 * ![gray](/images/ball_gray.png) ``Map Pose to Command`` - Associate a pose with a command to take that pose.
 Pose and command names are